purpleclay/gitz/docs/git/push.md

 }
 ```

-## Deleting references from the remote :material-new-box:{.new-feature title="Feature added on the 26th of July 2023"}
+## Deleting references from the remote

 Delete any number of references from the remote by using the `WithDeleteRefSpecs` option.